Donnervoegel/java/docs/meetingMinutes/Meeting Agenda Jan 20(Client Meeting).md

 - If extra time, get more detail and pose our idea of the accounts system to the client

 ### Minutes
+- Microphone successfully set up and recording.
+- Each member presented their section and receive clarification when necessary.
+- Transcription of recorded meeting was assigned to Graeme and Markus.